Key action 3: Support to policy development and cooperation

 The following Action is implemented through this Programme Guide:

 European Youth Together

-Key Action 3 covers many other Actions in support of policy reform in the education, training and youth fields that are implemented directly by the European Commission or through specific calls for proposals managed by the Education Audio-visual and Culture Executive Agency.
+Key Action 3 covers many other Actions in support of policy reform in the education, training and youth fields that are implemented directly by the European Commission or through specific calls for proposals managed by the European Education and Culture Executive Agency.
 These actions are grouped in the following sections:

 Support to European policy development;

 Support to union tools and measures that foster the quality, transparency and recognition of skills, competences and qualifications